These non-Muslims from Pakistan make us proud to be Pakistani

 59. Benjamin Sisters

 Benjamin Sisters were a Pakistani singing group of three sisters, Nerissa, Beena and Shabana Benjamin.
 They participated in various music learning programs aired on Pakisan Television from 1968 to 1987.
 The sisters later achieved further fame after the release of the patriotic national songs of Pakistan.
+Among the non-Muslims from Pakistan, these sisters shine bright.

 60. Major General (Retd) Kaized Maneck Sopariwala

 Major General (Retd) Kaized Maneck Sopariwala was the first Parsi to rise to the position of a Major General in Pakistani Army.
 A 1986 graduate of US Army Command and Staff College, he was awarded Hilal-e-Imtiaz (Military) by then President Musharraf in 2002.
+Non-Muslim officers in Pakistan Army, like him, are the pride of this country.

 61. Joseph Marie Anthony Cordeiro